Canada Travel Insurance: Plans & Prices

 Sports and activities coverage

-Canada is an adventure – think skiing, snowboarding, snowmobiling, canoeing, and hiking.
+Canada is a top destination for adventurers, with year-round offerings like skiing, snowboarding, snowmobiling, canoeing, and hiking.
 However, insurance providers consider many activities hazardous and exclude them from standard coverage.

 What Isn’t Covered by Canada Travel Insurance Plans?